waterbycounty

 What's happening with rivers in Emery County right now?

-Emery County's primary USGS streamgage on the GREEN RIVER is currently reading 9,870 cubic feet per second — 168% of the long-term mean of 5,873.69 cfs.
+Emery County's primary USGS streamgage on the GREEN RIVER has a pipeline snapshot of 9,870 cubic feet per second — 168% of the long-term mean of 5,873.69 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Emery County water compare to the Utah average?